hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/6.JPG" style="width:950px;"/>
 <br>
 This 1500 piece black and white puzzle of the art of M. C. Escher almost broke me.
 This was far and away the largest and most difficult puzzle I had done to date.
-An addition of 500 pieces, might not seem like much, but that combined with the lack of color and lack of distinct sections made for an extremely difficult puzzle.
+An addition of 500 pieces might not seem like much, but that combined with the lack of color and lack of distinct sections made for an extremely difficult puzzle.
 The bottom 1/3 we completed relatively quickly, but those birds fading into the sky became quite a drawn out process.
 The image itself is lovely.
 It is a reflection of itself in inverted black and white colors, creating a fascinating illusion.

 <img src="/images/posts/puzzles/7.JPG" style="width:950px;"/>
 <br>